AtifSayings/ViewPager2-Transformers/README.md

 Used to add different types of animations in ViewPager2.
 * min SDK 19 (Android KitKat 4.4)
-* written in Kotlin can be used in both Java and Kotlin
+* written in Java can be used in both Java and Kotlin

 A lightweight and fully customizable library to animate your ViewPager2